 Vegetative propagation or asexual propagation is the method of reproducing plants with the use of organs other than the seed and spore.
 In contrast to sexual propagation, the union of the male and female sexual gametes (fertilization) is not a requisite to the production of new plants.
 Hence the word “asexual”, which means “without sex” or “not sexual”.

 The word 'vegetative' refers to plant organs with the exception of the reproductive parts.
 The parts of a mature plant body, as in angiosperms, are classified into two collective groupings: vegetative and reproductive.
-The vegetative parts consist of the roots, stem (trunk, branches, twigs) and leaves, while the reproductive parts consist of the flower, fruit and seed.
+The vegetative parts consist of the roots, stem (trunk, branches, twigs) and leaves, while the reproductive parts consist of the flower, fruit and seed (click here to go to Plant Structure main page).

 In conventional propagation without the employment of tissue culture techniques, asexual propagation is accomplished with the use of roots, stems, and leaves.
 These are non-reproductive parts.
 They consist of body or somatic cells which are formed through mitosis, the type of cell division which produces daughter cells with identical chromosomes as the parent cell.
 Consequently, the new plants develop directly from any of these parts without undergoing fertilization or union of male and female gametes.
 Other naturally formed plant organs which are considered vegetatively produced are likewise used.